lionelclement/Elvex/README.md

 It is written by Lionel Clément at Bordeaux - France and released by LaBRI under GNU GPL License.

-The system, written in C++, takes handwritten *lexicon* and *grammar* as parameters, a *concept* as input, and then outputs a text corresponding exactly to the concept writing in Natural Language.
+The system, written in C++, takes handwritten *lexicon* and *grammar* as parameters, a *concept* (i.e. meaning plus elements of discourse) as input, and then outputs a text corresponding exactly to the concept writing in Natural Language.

 License
 -------